 10 ways to be happier at work

-Research being conducted by the University of Sussex and the London School of Economics has identified being at work, doing finances and participating in meetings among the top seven activities guaranteed to upset your mood.
+A study conducted by the University of Sussex and the London School of Economics identified being at work, doing finances and participating in meetings among the top seven activities guaranteed to upset your mood.

 The study uses data collected from users of Mappiness, an app that asks at randomised points what you are doing and how happy it makes you feel.
 Work was second only to being ill as the most 'mood damaging' way to spend your time.

 With that in mind, here are our suggestions for a happier nine to five:

 1. Plan your day